rajeshelurii/Angular-Interview-Questions/README.md

     observable.pipe(startWith('Initial value'));
     ```

-### 131. What are the types of encapsulation in Angular?
+### 131. :warning: What are the types of encapsulation in Angular?
 In Angular, encapsulation refers to the concept of restricting access to the internal details of a component, allowing for a well-defined interface for interaction.
 It's a fundamental aspect of component design in Angular and is closely related to the component’s styling and view encapsulation.

 Here's a breakdown of encapsulation in Angular: